mikepfrank/GLaDOS/README.md

 intentionality by giving it access to an environment that is sufficiently rich and powerful?

-At this point, GladOS is merely an experiment, an experiment with perhaps a rather questionable likelihood of success.
+At this point, GladOS is merely an experiment in progress, an experiment with perhaps a rather questionable likelihood of success.

 ## Language